Table of Contents

 It is a quandary: Why do alcoholics not eat food?
 What is it about the substance abuse that leads to loss of appetite?
-There are actually a couple of explanations for the effects of alcoholism on appetite and dietary intake.
+There are a couple of known reasons for the impact of alcohol on appetite.
 Let’s explore them:

-- Alcoholism diminishes the appetite.
-There is evidence that long-term heavy alcohol consumption can lead to suppression of the appetite.
-According to Dr. Anna Kojavec of La Trob University School of Psychological Science, “We confirmed that certain biochemical processes associated with appetite regulation do change when alcohol was consumed.”
-Her research has shown that alcohol can have the effect of suppressing appetite.
+There is data that long-term heavy alcohol use can lead to a reduced appetite.
+According to Dr. Anna Kojavec, “We confirmed that certain biochemical processes associated with appetite regulation do change when alcohol was consumed.”
+Her research has shown that alcohol can reduce appetite.

-- Alcoholic ketoacidosis.
-A person with an alcohol use disorder may develop a condition called alcoholic ketoacidosis.
-This can result when malnourishment sets in, which can reduce the body’s insulin production.
-Alcoholic ketoacidosis is considered a medical emergency and requires immediate attention.
-Symptoms include fatigue, slow movement, nausea and vomiting, loss of appetite, irregular breathing, dizziness, thirst, and lightheadedness.
+A person with an alcohol use disorder may develop this condition.
+This can result when malnourishment sets in, which can reduce the body’s insulin levels.

-- End stage alcoholism and liver disease.
-When alcoholism is allowed to progress serious health conditions will emerge, including alcoholic liver disease.
-Symptoms include loss of appetite, weight loss, jaundice, edema, fever, itchy skin, weakness, fluid in the abdomen, and blood in vomit and stools.
-The only chance at a cure from cirrhosis is abstinence in combination with medication and lifestyle changes, such as quitting smoking.
+Symptoms include loss of appetite, weight loss, jaundice, edema, fever, itchy skin, weakness, fluid in the abdomen, and bloody stools.
+The only chance at a cure is to stop drinking, along with meds and quitting smoking.

 Nutritional Deficiencies Caused by Alcoholism

-Heavy alcohol consumption is associated with various nutritional deficiencies, including:
+Heavy drinking is associated with many deficiencies, such as:

 - Vitamin A, D, and E deficiency.
-This can happen because alcohol impairs absorption of these important vitamins.
+This can happen because alcohol doesn’t allow the body to absorb these vitamins.

 - B vitamins

 - Thiamine.
-Thiamine deficiency can lead to a neurological disorder called Wernick-Korsakoff
+Thiamine deficiency can lead to a brain disorder called Wernick-Korsakoff.

 - Vitamin K